 So what happens when your sweet tooth and your desire for a hearty meal collide?
 The answer could be Mazamorra de Cochino: a special festive pudding made from corn flour, milk, pork lard, and molasses, and flavored with a dash of aniseed, nutmeg, and cinnamon.

 Don’t be scared by the name: although cochino means ‘dirty’ in some parts of the Andes, it also means piglet – which granted, is rarely considered the cleanest animal!
+As savory dishes go, this one should definitely be on the must-try list.

 7 – Ranfañote (Day-old Bread, Soaked in Syrup and Spices)